gilamran/fullstack-typescript/README.md

 ---
 ##### todo
 * More docs
-* open the browser on the first compilation
 * tslint?
 (Only on pre-commit?)
 * minify on build?
+* allow to config the server/client ports

 * client
   * static files?